D4T4R/blog-using-vue.js/README.md

-# Vue.js Blog Template Powered by Cosmic
+# Vue.js Blog Powered by Cosmic

 A simple Vue.js template for creating a fast, beautiful blog on Netlify powerd by the [Cosmic Headless CMS](https://cosmicjs.com) for content editing.